delphyresearch/Openness-to-Personal-Growth/README.md

 Licsening note:

 All personality items containted herein are the express property of their author.
-The personality items are not to for commercial use without my permission.
-They can, however, be used for academic and research purposes.
-If you do use these items for research, I'd be very curious to hear from you.
+The personality items are not for commercial use without my permission.
+They can, however, be used for academic research purposes.

 If you are using these items for research, I'd be happy to hear from you.